 In what would usually be an off-peak season for the Mornington Peninsula, crowds flock to see this amazing sight, unlike any other in the world.
 Unfortunately, with the fame has come some unexpected attention.

-During the 2019 aggregation event, there was an influx of ﬁshing of the crabs.
-An event which drew passive observers, such as photographers, videographers, educators and visitors alike, was now subject to fishing pressure that has not been observed at this scale before.
+During the 2019 aggregation event, there was an influx of people ﬁshing for the crabs.
+This event which usually drew passive observers, such as photographers, videographers, educators and snorkelers, was now subject to fishing pressure that had not been observed at this scale before.

-Aside from these issues, we really know very little about a Spider Crab’s life remains unknown, i.e. their population size, how far they travel to moult, where they go after moulting, and whether they return to the same location each year, or are even if we are seeing the same individuals year on year.
+Aside from these issues, we really know very little about a Spider Crab’s life, such as their population size, how far they travel to moult, where they go after moulting, and whether they return to the same location each year, or are even whether we are seeing the same individuals year on year.

-For the tourists and locals who had come down to admire the migrating crabs, the sight of them being hauled up in nets and carted down the pier was shocking and stressful for many.
-With so many basic questions around the life cycles of the crabs unknown, it is difficult to estimate the impact fishing may have on their population.
+Whilst fishing for the crabs is legal, with so many basic questions around the life cycles of the crabs unknown, it is difficult to estimate the impact such fishing may have on their population.

-Until 2019 people that came to witness the aggregation only took photos, and left bubbles.
-These same people are concerned that if this fishing pressure continues to escalate in these easy to access locations, this unique event may no longer be witnessed in the future.
+Many people are concerned that if this fishing continues to escalate in these easily accessible locations, this unique event may no longer be witnessed in the future.

-The ‘Spider Crab Alliance’, ‘Spider Crabs Melbourne’, VNPA and representatives from the dive industry, conservation and education sector sought a meeting with the Victorian Fisheries Authority (VFA) to express their concerns and see what could be done to address the issue.
+The ‘Spider Crab Alliance’, ‘Spider Crabs Melbourne’, VNPA and representatives from the dive industry, conservation and education sectors and concerned community members have met with the Victorian Fisheries Authority (VFA) to pursue what could be done to address the issue.

-Fears for the future of the Spider Crab Aggregation partly stems from events encountered by our South Australian neighbours.
-Over there, during the Giant Cuttlefish mating migration on the Spencer Gulf, populations were believed to have dropped by more than 90 per cent, which overlapped with a history of intensified fishing pressure.
+Fear for the future of the Spider Crab aggregation partly stems from events encountered by our South Australian neighbours.
+Over there, during the Giant Cuttlefish mating migration on the Spencer Gulf, populations were believed to have dropped by more than 90 per cent, which coincided with a history of intensified fishing pressure.
 In response to community concern and action, fishing closures were implemented, reversing this decline.
 The Giant Cuttlefish population is now enjoying a strong recovery (although recently some fishing has been allowed to return).

-Due to the huge benefits the Spider Crab spectacle brings to tourism, local economies, and simple public enjoyment, balanced with the imminent and real threat it appears that fishing has on this prized crab – more consideration should be given to its management efforts.
+Due to the huge benefits the Spider Crab spectacle brings to tourism, local economies, and simple public enjoyment, balanced with the imminent and real threat it appears that fishing has on this prized crab, more consideration should be given to its management efforts.
 Introducing an interim no-take period on fishing Spider Crabs during their critical aggregation period of March – July would be a good start, at least until more research is undertaken to gain an understanding of the species population numbers.
 An interim no-take period is what the many groups concerned will be pushing for, along with better management of agencies concerned.